Stamp duty holiday: When it ended, new rules and other FAQs

 Since September 2022, home buyers in England and Northern Ireland have benefited from a stamp duty holiday, which was introduced by the government to keeping the property market moving following the Covid-19 pandemic.
 The stamp duty holiday has enabled more people to afford to become first-time buyers, or move to a bigger home, as it can save thousands of pounds on the cost of moving house.

 The successful initiative has seen a temporary increase to the thresholds at which home buyers would owe stamp duty on the value of their property; as a result, all buyers pay less or no stamp duty.
-However, the holiday is expected to come to an end in 2025 – here’s everything that you need to know so that you don’t miss out.
+However, the holiday is expected to come to an end in March 2025 – here’s everything that you need to know so that you don’t miss out.

-When does the stamp duty holiday end?
+When was the stamp duty holiday?

 The current iteration of the stamp duty holiday was introduced on 23rd September 2022, and will end on 31st March 2025.
 In order to benefit from the stamp duty holiday, buyers must complete on the purchase of their home before the end date.